 Each hero has the following statistics (stats) that reflect his abilities and attributes.
-They are recorded on the hero console.
+They are shown on the hero console.

-1) Health

-This is how physically resilient he is and how many wounds he can take before falling unconscious or dying.

-2) Speed

-This is how fast he is.
-Each turn he can move 'up to' his Speed stat + D6.

-3) Attacks (Fighting)

-This is how many attacks he can have with a hand-weapon each turn.
-Note - only 1 missile attack can be made each turn.

-4) Attack Success (Fighting)

-This is the chance that an attack with a hand weapon will potentially strike and wound an enemy.

-5) Missile Success (Shooting)

-This is the chance that a missile will potentially strike and wound an enemy.

-6) Defend Success (Fighting & Shooting)

-This is the chance that an attack can either be avoided or that the impact can be absorbed without causing a wound.

-7) Luck

-This is how many times a hero can 'Use My Luck' during a quest to re-roll a dice.

-8) Spells

-This is how many spells the hero can cast of each type during a quest (arcane, holy or nature).

-9) Height

-The hero is tall or short, depending on his race.

-10) Weight

-The hero is heavy or light, depending on his race.
+- Health: how physically resilient he is and how many wounds he can take before falling unconscious or dying. - Speed: how fast he is.
+Each turn he can move 'up to' his Speed stat + D6. - Attacks (Fighting): how many attacks he can have with a hand-weapon each turn. - Attack Success (Fighting): the chance that a hand-weapon attack will potentially strike and wound an enemy. - Missile Success (Shooting): the chance that a missile will potentially strike and wound an enemy. - Defend Success (Fighting & Shooting): the chance that an attack can either be avoided or that the impact can be absorbed without causing a wound. - Luck: how many times a hero can 'Use My Luck' during a quest to re-roll a dice. - Spells: how many spells the hero can cast of each type during a quest (arcane, holy or nature). - Height: the hero is tall or short, depending on his race. - Weight: the hero is heavy or light, depending on his race.